dougeby/IntuneDocs/intune/wi-fi-settings-configure.md

 	- **macOS**
 	- **Windows 8.1 and later (import a profile)**
 6. From the **Profile** type drop-down list, choose **Wi-Fi basic** or **Wi-Fi enterprise**.

-	> [!TIP]
-	Use **Wi-fi basic** to supply basic features like the network name, and the SSID. **Wi-Fi enterprise** lets you supply more advanced information like the  Extensible Authentication Protocol (EAP) if your Wi-Fi network uses this. **Wi-Fi import** (for Windows 8.1 and Windows 10) lets you import Wi-Fi settings as an XML file that you previously exported from a different device.
+You can use **Wi-fi basic** to supply basic features like the network name, and the SSID. **Wi-Fi enterprise** lets you supply more advanced information like the  Extensible Authentication Protocol (EAP) if your Wi-Fi network uses this. **Wi-Fi import** (for Windows 8.1 and Windows 10) lets you import Wi-Fi settings as an XML file that you previously exported from a different device.
 7. Depending on the platform you chose, the settings you can configure will be different.
 Go to one of the following topics for detailed settings for each platform:
 	- [Android and Android for Work settings](wi-fi-settings-android.md)
 	- [iOS settings](wi-fi-settings-ios.md)